nnset/iot-cloud-connector/README.md

 However you may want to offer your own API, thats fine just implement this interface and pass the instance to Cloud Connector.

+For authentication methods, we provide some options compatible with the Default API.
+Check [authentication.go](servers/authentication.go).

 ### Connections Handlers samples